syl20bnr/spacemacs/README.md

 ## Goals

-- The main goal of `Spacemacs` is to bring *the power of Vim modal editing* to *the powerful Emacs editing platform*.
+- The main goal of `Spacemacs` is to **bring the power of Vim modal editing to the powerful Emacs editing platform**.

-- The ultimate goal for `Spacemacs` is to pack as much stuff as possible while keeping a "blazingly fast" boot time.
-Currently `Spacemacs` ships with more than 120 packages and its load time is approx. 2 seconds on a Macbook Air 2014.
+- The ultimate goal for `Spacemacs` is to pack as much stuff as possible while keeping a **"blazingly fast" boot time**.
+Currently `Spacemacs` ships with more than 120 packages and its load time is under 2 seconds on a Macbook Air 2014.

-- Slick integration with Evil states/Vi modes, tries as much as possible to keep your fingers on the home row, no matter the mode you are in.
+- Slick integration with Evil states/Vi modes, tries as much as possible to **keep your fingers on the home row**, no matter the mode you are in.

+- **Lower the risk of RSI**, your hands will thank `Spacemacs`.

-- Community driven configuration based on a configuration layer system (work in progress)
+- **Community driven configuration** based on a configuration layer system *(work in progress)*.
+Contribute your own personal layer to the trunk and everybody can use it.

-- Minimalistic UI, keep your available screen space for what matters: your text files.
+- **Minimalistic UI**, keep your available screen space for what matters: your text files.

+- Hopefully, make you love modal editing :-)

 ## Screenshot